molsim/HYDROID/docs/INDEX.md

 - HYDROIDpred, Step 2: `get_DNA_H_SASA` function is used to calculate theoretical cleavage frequency profiles from PDB structures.
 - HYDROIDpred, Step 3: `plot_prof_on_seq` function is used to produce plots of theoretical cleavage frequency profile along DNA sequence.

-Finally, experimental and theoretical cleavage frequency profiles are compared to validate/invalidate/refine the model.
+Finally, experimental and theoretical cleavage frequency profiles are compared to validate/invalidate/refine the model and/or interpret experimental data.

 ![WF](Figure2.png)